Are you looking in every direction and feeling confused about what to do next in your life?

 If only I could win the lottery, etc….

-Perhaps you have been contemplating your purpose to figure out why you are here.
+Perhaps you have been contemplating your purpose to determine why you are here.

 You have reached a state of feeling like you just don’t know what to do.

-Some people know early on what they are destined to do regarding career and family life.
+Some people know early on what they will do regarding their career and family life.

 They go to school, start working in their chosen field, and live a happy and fulfilled life.